 - Vendor variations in segment structure require specialized tools for accurate interpretation and message customization via Z-segments to improve patient care outcomes.

-Overview of HL7 Segments
+Understanding the Main Capabilities of HL7 Segments

 At the heart of these messages are HL7 segments – structured sets of predefined components that form the foundation of an HL7 message.
 For example, a sample message could include segments like MSH, NK1, PV1, and PID to facilitate more efficient messaging and offer a human-readable summary of each message.